We’re serious about protecting your data. In this policy, you’ll find out:

 - We use Google Analytics for website analytics, and your data may be transferred outside of the EU.
 When this happens, your data is protected by the EU-US and Swiss-US Privacy Shield Frameworks, adhered to by Google Analytics.

-- If you’ve joined our mailing list, your name and email is stored with MailChimp on their data servers in the US.
-MailChimp has self-certified to both the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield regimes, and lawfully transfers EU/EEA personal data to the U.S. pursuant to their Privacy Shield Certification.
+- If you’ve joined our mailing list, your name and email is stored with Klaviyo on their data servers in the US.
+Klaviyo has self-certified to both the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield regimes, and lawfully transfers EU/EEA personal data to the U.S. pursuant to their Privacy Shield Certification.

 As an ecommerce business reliant on cloud technoloiges, your data will be shared with some third-party companies.
 When we share your data with third-parties we conduct an impact assessment to ensure that your data remains protected.
 The instances when we transfer data to a third-party are: